waypointnda/waypoint/nda.md

 - on an exclusive basis; or

-- in any other way that would prohibit or impede anyone else from getting debt financing from the financing source for a deal with the other party.
+- in any other way that would prohibit or be reasonably expected to prevent any other potential acquirer from getting debt or equity financing from that financing source.

 ## Definition of Affiliate